apache/yunikorn-core/README.md

-# YuniKorn - The Universal Scheduler
+# YuniKorn - A Universal Scheduler

 ## Why this name

-- The Universal Scheduler for both YARN and Kubernetes
+- A Universal Scheduler for both YARN and Kubernetes
 - Y for YARN, uni for “unity scheduler”, K for Kubernetes.
 - Pronunciation: `['ju:nikɔ:n]` same as Unicorn